vegaprotocol/vegacapsule/install_vega_bins.md

 vegacapsule install-bins --install-path YOUR_CUSTOM_PATH
 ```

 Alternatively the binaries can be installed from a specific release tag with install-release-tag flag.
+To do this follow step 'B'
 [Check for releases.](https://github.com/vegaprotocol/vega/releases)

 Please note that minimum supported release tag is v0.54.0.